jandrovins/LaHuertaDeRamiroSkill/README.md

 * "What is the athmomspheric pressure of my plants"
 * "How is my orchard"
 * "How is my garden"
-* "When was the last time my garder was watered"
+* "When was the last time my garden was watered"
 * "When was the last time my orchard was watered"
 * "What is the temperature of my garden"
 * "What is the temperature of my orchard"